integreat-io/integreat-authenticator-oauth2/README.md

 All grant types may include a `scope` options, which is a space delimited string of scope keywords, defined by the targeted service.

+**For version 0.2.2 only:** Provide a custom authentication header type with the `type` option.
+Default is `'Bearer'`.
+Set to `null` to have no type.
+Will be properly implemented in a later version.

 ### Running the tests